There’s actually quite a lot to know about water softeners — such as how does a water softener work and what are their most impressive benefits.

 I should know, I’ve had a whole-house water filtration system for over 22 years.
 The same one, in fact, has been re-installed in my three different homes during that time.
 I wouldn’t live in a house without one.

 There are a growing number of folks like me who are turning to water softeners to treat their water.
 I mean, just thinking about Flint, Michigan’s water issues makes you want to run to your hardware store to purchase a water filtration system.
 Here’s a breakdown of almost everything you need to know about them:

 What is a Water Softener?

 Let’s start with the basics…what is a water softener?
 In the simplest terms, it’s a filter that removes high concentrations of “hard” minerals — like calcium and magnesium — from your water supply.
 Basically, when water enters into your water softener, it’s hard.
 When it exits, it’s soft.
-Details of this process can be found below under, “How does a water softener work?”
+You can find the details of this process under, “How does a water softener work?”